Farrukh Shahbaz Warraich: Chairman of PFUC

-PTV News
+Geo News

-He is associate with PTV News as Content Producer & Researcher.
+He is an associate with PTV News as Content Producer & Researcher.

 Other activities

-Farrukh is fellow in Mass Communication in University of the Punjab, Lahore, and he is most active in different activities in that Department.
+Farrukh is fellow in Mass Communication in University of the Punjab, Lahore, and he is most active in different activities in that department.
 On Friday December 11, 2015, he elected Founder-President of PU-ICS, Punjab University's Institute of Communication Studies.
-On January 20, 2016, he and his friends celebrated the 143th birthday of Maulana Zafar Ali Khan in Maulana Zafar Ali Khan's Library of that Department.
+On January 20, 2016, he and his friends celebrated the 143rd birthday of Maulana Zafar Ali Khan in Maulana Zafar Ali Khan's Library of that department.

 Award

 Farrukh was awarded by renowned Columnist and Chief Editor of Daily Pakistan Newspaper Mr. Mujib-ur-Rehman Shami in Annually Workshop of PFUC.